tellurianinteractive/Tellurian.Trains.ModulesRegistryApp/CONTRIBUTING.md

 This page describes the ways you can contribute.
 In general, contribution requires you to have a [GitHub account](https://github.com/).
 However, translations can be also submitted through e-mail.
-For most contributions, you need to now the [basics of GitHub](https://lab.github.com/githubtraining/introduction-to-github).
+For most other contributions, you need to now the [basics of GitHub](https://lab.github.com/githubtraining/introduction-to-github).

 ## As Test User
 As a test user you use the application and report back with: